Agencies Responsible for regulating drones in the Republic of Malta

-- Drone operators not holding valid third-party insurance are liable for any damages incurred as a result of their operations.
+- Drone operators not holding valid third-party insurance are liable for any damages incurred due to their operations.

 - Drone operators and pilots should be aware that the collection of images of identifiable individuals, even inadvertently, when using cameras mounted on small drones, may be subject to the Data Protection Act.

-- Drone operators must be aware of their responsibilities regarding operations from private land and any requirements to obtain the appropriate permission before operating from a particular site.
-In particular, they must ensure that they observe the relevant trespass laws and do not unwittingly commit a trespass whilst conducting a flight.
+- Drone operators must know their responsibilities regarding operations from private land and any requirements to obtain the appropriate permission before operating from a particular site.
+In particular, they must observe the relevant trespass laws and not unwittingly commit a trespass while conducting a flight.

 - Manned Aviation shall have priority over any drone operation.

-- Rules of the Air shall also apply with other drones in the vicinity as potentially more than one drone operator may be operating in the same area at the same time.
+- Rules of the Air shall also apply to other nearby drones, as more than one drone operator may operate in the same area simultaneously.

 - A submitted self-declaration or a permit of operation issued by this Authority with the pre-set written conditions are without prejudice to all other applicable laws and regulations and compliance.

-- Permit to fly cannot be construed as a permit to film individuals or property without consent or to transport items by drone.
+- A permit to fly cannot be construed as a permit to film individuals or property without consent or to transport items by drone.

-- Drone operators must be reachable on the mobile number provided throughout the drone operation and must ensure that their mobile phone is charged.
+- Drone operators must be reachable on the mobile number provided throughout the drone operation and ensure their mobile phone is charged.

 Notes for recreational drone pilots flying for fun in Malta

-Notes for Commercial Drone Services operations in Malta
+Notes for operating Commercial Drone Services in Malta

 Useful published information on flying drones in Malta